landoskape/networkAlignmentAnalysis/README.md

 ## Contributing
 Feel free to contribute to this project by opening issues or submitting pull requests.
-It's already a collaborative project, so more minds are great if you have ideas or anything to add!
+It's already a collaborative project, so more minds are great if you have ideas or anything to contribute!

 ## License
 This project is licensed under the MIT License.
 If you use anything from this repository for more than learning about code and/or pytorch, please cite us.
-There's no paper associated with the code at the moment, but you can cite our GitHub repository URL or email us for any updates.
+There's no paper associated with the code at the moment, but you can cite our GitHub repository URL or email us for any updates about this issue.